Wollaston, West Midlands: Birthplace of steam locomotive

+Wollaston village school

+Wollaston New Schools next to St James' Church opened on 28 February 1859.
+G Bidlake of Wolverhampton was architect.
+The buildings initially housed a mixed infants school and a separate school for older boys.
+A Girls' School had opened by 1861.
+Edward Hackwood, the first headmaster of the Boys' School held the position for 40 years.
+Joe Pearson, who had previously played football for Aston Villa and was a member of the club's 1905 FA Cup winning team was appointed headmaster in September 1919.
+The schools had capacity for 534 children in 1926.
+Pearson retired as headmaster in April 1946; he was also Mayor of Stourbridge for two years from November 1941.
+The school was extended in 1959 with the building of a hall, two classrooms, offices and a lavatory block and became a Junior School after the Infants were transferred to Meadow Park Infants' School.
+Wollaston School closed in 1984; the original buildings have been converted for use as offices.

+Historical population

+Population of Wollaston township/parish taken from national censuses.

+Wollaston Farm

+The land of Wollaston Farm began to be developed for housing in the early 1950s.
+The almost circular Kingsway is the main road; roads off were named after English counties.
+The Wollaston Free Church building on Somerset Drive started out as the clubhouse of Stourbridge Rugby Club.
+It was first used for worship in 1967; a foyer, heightened roof and illuminated spire have since been added.

 Wollaston Illuminations

 The "Wollaston Illuminations" in Leonard Road were an annual Christmas lights display which attracted people from all over the Black Country to raise money for a chosen charity.
 Johnny Briggs, who played Mike Baldwin in the ITV soap Coronation Street and who lived in Stourbridge, switched on the lights several times over the years.
 In 2006, residents of Leonard Road decided to cancel the illuminations as a protest to food and drink vendors 'cashing in' on the fundraising event.

 Present

-Wollaston's main is thoroughfare is Bridgnorth Road, which is home to a few pubs, restaurants and shops.
+Wollaston's main thoroughfare is Bridgnorth Road (A458), which is home to a few pubs, restaurants and shops.
 The Unicorn Inn is a Bathams pub which was built in 1859.

 In 2014, Lion Health medical centre opened in the renovated former foundry of Foster, Rastrick and Company, a Grade II listed building.
 The next phase of regeneration on the foundry site will create parkland next to Stourbridge Canal with a "heritage and community hub" named Riverside House.